1962 Ceylonese coup attempt: Background

-In 1959, Bandaranaike was assassinated leading to a period of political turmoil that resulted in his widow, Sirima Bandaranaike emerging as the leader of his party and gaining a majority in parliament, thus becoming the first female prime minister in the world in 1960.
+In 1959, Bandaranaike was assassinated leading to a period of political turmoil that resulted in his widow, Sirima Bandaranaike emerging as the leader of his party and gaining a majority in parliament, resulting in her becoming the first female prime minister in the world in 1960.
 She continued her husband's policies, with Felix Dias Bandaranaike and N. Q. Dias serving as her close advisers.

 By 1961 resentment was building up among the Christians, who felt that they were systematically being eliminated.
 The regime appear to have targeted minority communities by taking over and renaming Catholic schools, whilst at the same time some of the elite Anglican schools were not targeted.
 Already by this point many Christians were leaving Ceylon mainly to the UK.
 The country's economy worsened, resulting in increasing cost of living and rising unemployment.
 The military coup by General Ayub Khan in Pakistan inspired a group of disenchanted officers to take action.

 In February 1961, the Federal Party launched a Satyagraha against the language policy of the government.
 The government responded by dispatching army units to the Jaffna District and declaring a state of emergency under the Public Security Act.
 Several Tamil leaders were arrested under emergency regulations and the Satyagraha came to a halt.
 The emergency regulations was in force till January 1963.
 This allowed the government to keep volunteer units (reservists) mobilized and used these units as additional man power during trade union strikes and civil disturbance.
 In 1961, volunteer units were placed on compulsory leave without pay, reducing expenditure and retaining the units in mobilized state so that they could be recalled more quickly than in a mobilization.
 In October 1961, Felix Dias Bandaranaike Parliamentary Secretary to the Minister of External Affairs issued an order to the service commanders to prepare for a series of strikes and rioting by Leftist and trade unions.
 The government at this stage delayed implementation of wage revisions based on the P. O. Fernando Committee Report on port labor, and the Wilmot Perera Report on the Public Service.
 This resulted in several strike action by port workers and the Ceylon Transport Board in November and December 1961, which was followed by a general strike.
 The Ceylon Volunteer Force was deployed and restored much of the operations.
 On 13 December 1961, Dr N. M. Perera said in parliament that Felix Dias Bandaranaike was making arrangements to rule the country with the army and navy.
 On 9 January 1962 Pieter Keuneman stated that there a situation was developing to create the basis for permanent military rule in the island; and on 12 January 1962 a statement by Wijeyananda Dahanayake claimed that someone in the government was preparing to set up a military dictatorship.